-It looks like a pretty nice reissue is coming our way.
-The Swiss watchmaker Breitling, a company that is as deeply rooted into the exciting world of aviation and space exploration as its archrival Omega, will soon start selling its new take on the historic Breitling Navitimer Cosmonaute hand-wound watch.
+A pretty nice reissue is coming our way.
+The Swiss watchmaker Breitling, a company that is as deeply rooted into the exciting world of aviation and space exploration as its archrival Omega, will soon start selling its new take on the historic Breitling Navitimer Cosmonaute hand-wound chronograph.
 Powered by their relatively new Breitling caliber 02 manufacture-made movement, the limited edition pilot’s watch will be almost identical to the original: the world’s first chronograph that orbited Earth back in 1962.

 Predictably limited to just 1962 pieces, the watch looks very similar to its legendary protagonist: the Ref.
 809 model that was issued in 1962 (shown in the video and also pictured below).